TINCHIGDevs/TINCHIGDevs/README.md

 🌱  What I'm Currently Learning:-- I'm diving deeper into React and TypeScript and into AI. * I'm building a Study Life application for students and a website for my church.

-🎯 My Goal: I'm actively seeking a Summer 2026 internship in Software Engineering, Web Development, AI & Machine Learning and EdTech where I can apply my skills, learn from a team, and make a real contribution.
+🎯 My Goal: I'm actively seeking a Summer 2026 internship in Software Engineering, Web Development, AI, Machine Learning and EdTech where I can apply my skills, learn from a team, and make a real contribution.

 📫 Let's Connect: [Link to LinkedIn] | [Link to your Portfolio (if you have one)] | tinashe.chigwida1@ucalgary.ca